zehitomo/eslint-config/styleguide/JAVASCRIPT.md

     constructor() {
       super();

-      // FIXME: (name) shouldn’t use a global here total = 0;
+      // FIXME: (name) shouldn't use a global here total = 0;
     }
   }